FilipposSevastakis/InformationSystems_TermProject/TSBS/README.md

+# TSBS:

-# TSBS Setup:
+## Setup:
-For the comparison of the two databases we utilized the [Time Series Benchmark Suite](https://github.com/timescale/tsbs) and, in particular, its 'Dev ops' use case, as it is the only "compatible" one with CrateDB.
+For the comparison of the two databases we utilized the [Time Series Benchmark Suite](https://github.com/timescale/tsbs) for both data generation and insertion and for the batch-queries' generation and execution.
+In particular, its 'Dev ops' use case, as it is the only "compatible" one with CrateDB.
 In the hyperlink above, one can find setup instructions for TSBS, which we also relied on.

-## Go Programming Language Installation:
+### Go Programming Language Installation:
 For the successful installation of TSBS, we were required to have the Go Programming Language installed.
 To this end, we download (via wget) the necessary compressed file and unzip it (while also ensuring that Go isn't already installed in our system):
 ```bash
 wget https://go.dev/dl/go1.21.5.linux-amd64.tar.gz